GamexIan/SkoltechGamez/README.md

-# Bessel Beam Generation and Superposition: Experimental and Numerical Characterization
+# Bessel Beam Generation and Superposition: Numerical Characterization

 This section describes the generation and numerical simulation of Bessel beams and their superposition, as presented in the work by Gámez et al. The methods and results cover both experimental setups and MATLAB-based computations.